Code-Inside/Blog/_posts/2016-02-28-expensivemeeting-a-uwp-oss-app-using-template10.md

 I decided to work in the open on __[GitHub](https://github.com/Code-Inside/ExpensiveMeeting)__, so if you are interested on the actual code, just take a look and do whatever you want to do.

-If you have ideas or found bugs I would appreciate our help - just create an __[issue](https://github.com/Code-Inside/ExpensiveMeeting/issues)__ or send a pull request.
+If you have ideas or found bugs I would appreciate your help - just create an __[issue](https://github.com/Code-Inside/ExpensiveMeeting/issues)__ or send a pull request.